he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Inventor.md

 ## Inventor Weapon Expertise<span class="item-type">Level 5</span>

 You develop tricks for using your weapons more effectively.
 Your proficiency ranks for simple and martial weapons and unarmed attacks increase to expert.
-If you have a [[Weapon Innovation]], you gain access to the critical specialization effect with your innovation.
+If you have a [[DATABASE/inventorinnovation/Weapon Innovation|weapon innovation]], you gain access to the critical specialization effect with your innovation.

 ## Breakthrough Innovation<span class="item-type">Level 7</span>